- Date First Effective: July 1, 2013 (FY14 effort)

 Completion and Certification of Annual Faculty Effort Certifications

 PIs/faculty members are required to review their certifications and determine whether the percentages reasonably reflect the committed effort expended and the work performed on each sponsored award and the aggregate effort associated with “all other activities” displayed on the certification.
-Variances of up to and including 5% of total salary, for each award listed, are allowable and do not require an adjustment or recertification.
-Variances over 5% for each award should be corrected, in compliance with the Cost Transfer Policy, prior to final approval of the certification.
+Variances of up to and including 5% of the faculty member’s salary for the period being certified are allowable and do not require an adjustment or recertification.
+Variances over 5% should be corrected, in compliance with the Cost Transfer Policy, prior to final approval of the certification.
 PIs/faculty members should complete their certification within 30 calendar days of the date they receive the e-mail that the certification period is open.

-Proxies: All University PIs/faculty members are required to sign their own annual effort certifications.
-Requests for proxies for these individuals will only be granted in extenuating circumstances.
-Proxies will be automatically allowed when the “faculty member” is a 6030 Research Associate or Non-Faculty Other Academic Appointee and the proxy indicated is the official mentor or PI on the award that funds the salary to be certified.
+All University PIs/faculty members are required to sign their own annual effort certifications.
+Requests for proxies for faculty will only be approved by OSP in circumstances of enduring unavailability.
+Requests for non-faculty proxies may be approved at the tub level for 6030 Research Associates or Non-Faculty Other Academic Appointees and the proxy indicated is the official mentor or PI on the award that funds the salary to be certified.

-Requests for proxies are made by completing the Request for Proxy of Authority for Annual Effort Certifications form.
-The completed and signed forms must be approved by the school’s Tub Effort Coordinator and OSP Cost Analysis and Compliance (no OSP signature is required for the exception noted above).
+Requests for non-faculty proxies are initiated using the Request for Proxy for Non-Faculty Annual Certifiers form.
+The completed form must be approved by the school’s Tub Effort Coordinator.
+No faculty or OSP signature is required.

 Completion and Certification of Quarterly Project Effort Certifications